The Top UK Industries in Need of Non-Eu Talent (Tier 2 Visa)

 "To reshape its economy around high value, knowledge-intensive activities within an increasingly competitive global economy, the UK must meet the growing demand for people equipped with higher level, economically valuable skills.
 In particular, ensuring that businesses have access to science, technology, engineering and mathematics skills is critically important since these skills play a central role in developing innovative products and services that can be effectively positioned in world market...the UK's economic future lies in high value, innovative and knowledge-intensive activities.
 To pursue this course a highly skilled science, technology, engineering and mathematics workforce is essential".

-The UKCES report also defines a number of trends which are driving the need for STEM expertise, including converging technologies and cross-disciplinary skills, digitalisation of production, ICT development and the age of 'Big Data', the shift to Asia, growing scarcity of natural resources and degradation of ecosystems, changing work environments.
+The UKCES report also defines a number of trends that are driving the need for STEM expertise, including converging technologies and cross-disciplinary skills, digitalisation of production, ICT development and the age of 'Big Data', the shift to Asia, growing scarcity of natural resources and degradation of ecosystems, changing work environments.

 The specific sectors which will see the largest demand for STEM expertise will include: